 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit may interact with tacrolimus and lead to unwanted side effects.
-Avoid the use of grapefruit products.
+Grapefruit may interact with tacrolimus and cause side effects.
+Avoid consuming grapefruit products.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 You may get infections more easily, even serious or fatal infections.
 Call your doctor right away if you have signs of infection such as: fever, chills, flu symptoms, cough, sweating, painful skin sores, skin warmth or redness, or muscle aches.

 Also call your doctor at once if you have:

 - general ill feeling, pain or swelling near your transplanted organ;